nikitavoloboev/data/operating-systems/containers/kubernetes.md

 - [Gitkube](https://github.com/hasura/gitkube) - Build and deploy docker images to Kubernetes using git push.
 - [Announcing Kubernetes Off-The-Shelf (KOTS) Software (2019)](https://blog.replicated.com/announcing-kots/)
 - [chaoskube](https://github.com/linki/chaoskube) - Periodically kills random pods in your Kubernetes cluster.
+- [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) - Simple service that listens to the Kubernetes API server and generates metrics about the state of the objects.